benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.2.1 =
+* bugfix: if e.g. modernizr added "audio" as class to the html element, wp youtube lyte got confused. reported by [Peco of dubtechnoblog.com](http://www.dubtechnoblog.com/) and [Delphuk](http://delphuk.ru/)

 = 1.2.0 =
 * LYTE embeds are now fully responsive